Deputy Chris Dickerson: Dedicated family man, undisputed hero

 I LOVE MY GIRLS!!!!!!!!!"

-While serving as a deputy, Chris also was a coach of his eldest daughter's softball team: Elite Carthage.
-This year, Elite Carthage softball team won the FASA Class C World Series in Arkansas.
+While serving as a deputy, Dickerson also was a coach of his eldest daughter's softball team: Elite Carthage.
+This year, the team won the FASA Class C World Series in Arkansas.
 His daughter was honored as an outstanding catcher.

 There are many definitions to the word hero.
-No matter which one applies, Deputy Chris Dickerson no doubt meets the criteria.
+No matter which one applies, Deputy Dickerson, no doubt, met the criteria.
 He selflessly served his country and community with honor.
 He set a positive example for those around him.
 Most importantly, he dedicated much of his life to his young family, who he loved unconditionally.